matheus23/irreactive.com/content/blog/functional-graphics.md

 fill();
 ```

 My subjective experience seems to be that more and more people are building a functional interface on top of this imperative API.
-The same result would then be generated like this (in pseudo code):
+The comparable pseudo-code looks like this:

 ```hs
 scene =